buketgul23/numerical-linear-algebra/README.md

 Accompanying the notebooks is a [playlist of lecture videos, available on YouTube](https://www.youtube.com/playlist?list=PLtmWHNX-gukIc92m1K0P6bIOnZb-mg0hY).
 If you are ever confused by a lecture or it goes too quickly, check out the beginning of the next video, where I review concepts from the previous lecture, often explaining things from a new perspective or with different illustrations, and answer questions.

-## Getting Help
-You can ask questions or share your thoughts and resources using the [**Computational Linear Algebra** category on our fast.ai discussion forums](http://forums.fast.ai/c/lin-alg).

-## Table of Contents
-The following listing links to the notebooks in this repository, rendered through the [nbviewer](http://nbviewer.jupyter.org) service.
-Topics Covered:
 ### [0.
 Course Logistics](https://nbviewer.jupyter.org/github/fastai/numerical-linear-algebra/blob/master/nbs/0.%20Course%20Logistics.ipynb) ([Video 1](https://www.youtube.com/watch?v=8iGzBMboA0I&index=1&list=PLtmWHNX-gukIc92m1K0P6bIOnZb-mg0hY))
   - [My background](https://nbviewer.jupyter.org/github/fastai/numerical-linear-algebra/blob/master/nbs/0.%20Course%20Logistics.ipynb#Intro)
   - [Teaching Approach](https://nbviewer.jupyter.org/github/fastai/numerical-linear-algebra/blob/master/nbs/0.%20Course%20Logistics.ipynb#Teaching)